jonaskay/flashover-middleman/source/2018-08-17-solving-click-uncertainty-with-important.html.markdown

 A big problem of click uncertainty is that it requires discipline.
 As your project grows both in feature and team size, it’s not going to be easy to enforce usability rules.

 I’m going to be honest here.
-I don’t think click uncertainty is the thing that’s going to make or break your project (unless you make a conscious effort to confuse your users).
+I don’t think click uncertainty is the thing that’s going to make or break your project (unless you really make a conscious effort to confuse your users).
 You will forget you read about click uncertainty.
 Other designers in your company will probably never hear the term click uncertainty.

 Even I will forget that I wrote 500 words about click uncertainty.